dvalle22/Mel-Danilo-Cody/index.md

 - **Learning MySQL statements and Clauses**

 ## Typographical Conventions
-// Add styling later
-- User Input
-- Terminal Output
-- **Show Broken Code** Explain how you can hover over to see Error message to troubleshoot In MySQL, you can often troubleshoot your own errors, but highlighting over red_underlined text as can be seen in the example below.
+In MySQL, you can often troubleshoot your own errors, but highlighting over red_underlined text as can be seen in the example below.

     ``` { .js .annotate }